fbpx

 Nestled between the beautiful islands of Ios and Folegandros, the small Sikinos of not even 300 inhabitants displays a powerful charm you can feel as soon as you reach its port called Alopronia with the Greek mainland ferries.

-Apart from Alopronia, the only organized settlement on the island is Chora.
-It consists of two separate districts, the Castle and the village, which are spread over two opposite mountain slopes.
 The village is a beautiful puzzle of stone houses in picturesque streets on the left.
 However, what steals the show is the Castle, the fortified settlement of the 15th century located just opposite.

 Along with the crystal clear sandy beach of Alopronia, two more beaches are accessible by car: Dialiskari and Agios Georgios, which are equally gorgeous, with the second one, also offering a delicious traditional tavern Almyra, for fresh fish and seafood.